artefactual/archivematica-docs/user-manual/backlog/backlog.rst

 Retrieving transfers from the backlog
 -------------------------------------

-Materials in backlog can be analysed, appraised, and arranged by using the functionality on the :ref:`Appraisal tab <appraisal>`.
-Once you are ready to move a transfer out of the backlog and process it for long-term storage, follow the instructions in the see :ref:`Arranging a SIP through drag-and-drop
+Materials in backlog can be retrieved for processing when you are ready to move them into the pipeline.
+Select **Retrieve** for the transfer, then proceed through the normal :ref:`Transfer <transfer>` and :ref:`Ingest <ingest>` workflows.
-<arrangement-drag-drop>` section of the Appraisal tab documentation.

 :ref:`Back to the top <backlog>`